davidea97/3D-Human-Pose-Optimization/README.md

 # 3D-Human-Pose-Optimization
 Optimization procedure to refine the 3D joints of humans by minimizing the reprojection error on multiple views

+## Dependencies
+List of libraries and tools required to run the optimization.
+- Eigen
+- OpenCV
+- Ceres Solver

 ## Compile the project
 ```bash
 # Clone the repository